 Rent vs. Own: The Real Estate of Websites

-I understood that the leads I generated would be in direct proportion to the investments of time, talent, and finances that I committed to growing my website with intelligent marketing.
+I understood that the leads I generated would be in direct proportion to the investments of time, talent, and finances that I committed to growing my website with clever marketing.

 Leads were coming in.
 My site was gaining rank in the search engines.

-Additionally, I was gaining a respectable reputation – not only for being a great real estate agent and referral partner, but also as a digital marketing strategist.
+Additionally, I was earning a respectable reputation – not only for being a great real estate agent and referral partner but also as a digital marketing strategist.
 But here’s the kicker:

 I didn’t realize I was “renting” my website from my brokerage.

-When I decided to leave the brokerage I was with in lieu of another company, I lost my website.
-Yep, gone.
-All of it.
+When I decided to leave the brokerage I was with for another company, I lost my website.
+Yep, gone — all of it.
 Every dream-filled word.